jhonygo/LiquibaseExtension/LiquibaseExtension/readme.md

 #Liquibase extension for TFS/VSTS

+###Purpose

-###This extension aims to provide build/release tasks for Liquibase runner.
+This extension aims to provide build/release tasks for Liquibase runner.
 This is a first version acting as a wrapper, without much semantic logic.
-Feel free to contribute if you have a better plan.
+Feel free to contribute if you have a better plan : https://github.com/jhonygo/LiquibaseExtension

+###Introduction to Liquibase framework
 Liquibase is a database migration and configuration management tool.
 Here are some key features:

 - Generate an initial state of a database structure